sharmapn/sharmapn.github.io/researchprojects.md

    - whether social connections (“knowing key members”) affects likelihood of participation (e.g. bug reporting, enhancement reporting and in decision-making)

 -	Structuring unstructured OSS communities
 Not all OSS projects have a structure favourable for mining decision-making information.
-Python has PEP (Python Enhancement Proposal) numbers and recent OSS communities, like Bitcoin, follow this convention.
+Python has PEPs (Python Enhancement Proposals) and recent OSS communities, like Bitcoin, follow this convention.
 However, other older communities like Apache and Perl do not.
-This project would aim at automatically assigning proposal numbers to ideas so that we can mine how decisions on them were made.
+This project would aim at automatically assigning a structure so that decision-making information can be mined.

 - In spatial data security, I want to focus on the development of an in-house DBMS-based data storage repository that can provide more features that traditional file servers – an extension of my own master’s thesis.